 Dowsing is one of those difficult subjects that bring out the worst in people: the mystically inclined get carried away by spiritual energies while otherwise sober and rational scientists rant with rabid, even evangelical fervour against the mere mention of the idea.
 Ley lines fare little better, with historians also keen to offer dubious theories that keep the pot boiling.
 So when I choose to tell you about my own experience of dowsing a ley line and the events which surrounded it, I trust you will forgive me.
 But it needs to be said, if only to honour the man who developed the first truly rational and scientific theory as to how it all works.

-Anthony Hopwood, Tony to his friends, was a highly intelligent and imaginative scientist who unfortunately suffered from dyslexia and dyspraxia - inabilities with spelling and numbers.
-Consequently he could never tackle higher mathematics, write a serious scientific paper or cope well with computers, and so he was forced to work, unqualified and unsupported, outside the mainstream.
+Anthony Hopwood, Tony to his friends, was a highly intelligent and imaginative scientist who unfortunately suffered from severe dyslexia and dyspraxia - inabilities with spelling and numbers.
+Consequently he could never tackle higher mathematics, write a serious scientific paper, or cope well with computers.
+He was forced to work, unqualified and unsupported, outside the mainstream.
 But he was as sharp as a razor, understood electricity and magnetism better than anyone I have ever met and could wield a soldering iron with the greatest ingenuity and effect.
 Sadly he died a few days ago on 26 June 2014, so this essay stands as my epitaph to a great man.

 Of course!
 Imagine you are a shaman or similar, asked where to put the new mill or whatever.
 You work up your ritual, take hold of your hazel twigs or whatever and trot off along the river bank.
 When you reach the ley, bingo! the twig twists in your hands - where else could be more auspicious than a spot chosen by the Gods?